 The evergreen frangipani Plumeria obtusa is also becoming popular in modern landscapes.
-The flowers (most commonly white with a yellow eye) have more rounded petals and the foliage is handsome.
+The flowers - typically white with a yellow eye - have more rounded petals and the foliage is handsome.
 'Singapore Pink' is a dwarf form popular for containers.
 In spite of the name, however, the "evergreen" frangipani is likely to lose its leaves in winter in Brisbane conditions.

 Some cultivated types may, in reality, be hybrids of these or other Plumeria species.
 You may also find other Plumeria species on the market occasionally.

 Frangipani rust (Coleosporium plumeriae) has unfortunately cursed Plumeria in Australia in recent decades.
 Although it will not kill the tree, it will be debilitating and looks awful, too.
 Picking up fallen, spore-bearing leaves and disposing of them in the rubbish bin will not prevent the disease but could - in theory - reduce the potential for re-infection.

 If you're looking for more general information about growing frangipanni, check out the selection of links below.

 If you're looking for places to buy frangipanni in Qld, check the directory above.
 These should be able to help if you're looking for a particular colour or named cultivar, or if you're a collector seeking rare or unusual types.
 However, your local garden centre will probably have some to get you started, provided you live in an area where they will grow.

 Other plants which go under the common name "Frangipani"

 The co-called "Climbing Frangipani" is not a Plumeria, but Chonemorpha fragans (although it belongs to the same family, Apocynaceae.
 More information here: Chonemorpha fragans

 The Australian "Native Frangipani" is not a Plumeria either.
 Hymenosporum flavum belongs to a different family, the Pittosporaceae.
 More information here: Hymenosporum.
 Another Australian native plant, Cerbera manghas, is sometimes called frangipani, too